-If you believe the decedent made a last will and testament, find it and read it.
-This will tell you whether he named a personal representative or executor to handle his estate.
-If the executor is not you, turn the will over to the individual who is named -- you're done.
-Legally, you have no further responsibility to manage the probate estate.
+If you believe the decedent has drafted a last will and testament, locate and thoroughly study this document, as it will reveal whether or not the decedent has named a personal representative (aka executor) to handle his estate.
+If an executor is named, turn the will over to that individual.
+You legally have no further responsibilities, in managing the probate estate.

 Move on to Step 3 if the decedent did not leave a will.

-The decedent's will should also identify his beneficiaries -- the individuals to whom he wants to leave his property.
-Make a list of their names and track down contact information for them, including their addresses, phone numbers, dates of birth, Social Security numbers if possible, and email addresses.
-If you know that an initial beneficiary is deceased, obtain an original death certificate for him.
+The decedent's will should identify his beneficiaries, which are the individuals to whom he or she wishes to leave his property.
+Compile a list of their names and contact information, including addresses, phone numbers, dates of birth, Social Security numbers and email addresses.
+If a beneficiary is deceased, obtain his or her original death certificate.

-The executor of the will and its beneficiaries should plan to attend the first meeting with an estate lawyer, either in person or by phone.
-If the decedent didn't have a will, his heirs-at-law should attend as well.
-These are individuals who are entitled to inherit from him without a will due to a degree of kinships, such as his surviving spouse, children or grandchildren.
+The executor of the will and its beneficiaries should plan to attend the first meeting with an estate lawyer--either in person or by phone.
+If the decedent didn't have a will, his heirs-at-law should attend as well, as these individuals may be entitled to collect some of the inheritance, even without a will, purely due to a degree of kinship.

-After all the appropriate legal paperwork is filed with the probate court, you'll have to wait until the probate judge reviews the file.
-He'll then either admit the will or estate for probate, or he'll request additional information or documentation.
-Finally, he will authorize a personal representative to act on behalf of the estate and its beneficiaries by granting her "letters testamentary" or "letters of administration."
+After all the appropriate legal paperwork is filed with the probate court, you must wait until the probate judge reviews the file.
+He'll then either admit the will or estate for probate or request additional information.
+Finally, he will authorize a personal representative to act on behalf of the estate and its beneficiaries, by granting him or her "letters testamentary" or "letters of administration."

-The personal representative of the estate should take care of everything moving forward.
-She should provide copies of all orders signed by the judge and her letters testamentary to the financial institutions where the decedent's assets are located, letting them know that she's authorized to take control of them.
-She should also provide copies to utility companies to change these accounts into the name of the estate.
+The personal representative of the estate should handle everything else from this point forward.
+He or she should provide copies of all orders signed by the judge and should provide letters testamentary to the financial institutions where the decedent's assets are located, letting them know that he or she is authorized to take control of them.